 This research focuses on the impact of Bangladeshi laws in protecting and empowering women.
 In order to understand the current context for Bangladeshi women, it is essential to understand how society perceives and treats women in Bangladesh, and what decisions women might make as a result.
 In Bangladesh it is evident that despite equal rights given by law, women face different forms of violence in society.
 Moreover, the majority of women do not speak about the violence they face because of the cultural shame attached to it (Chowdhury, 2015).
 Based on such circumstances, it is quite challenging to apply women’s laws effectively; as Broderick (2009) states, “enforcement of laws are not enough to establish women’s equal rights, as laws are not self-implementing nor are they self-interpreting”.
 Therefore, to focus on the effectiveness of laws to empower women, it is essential to analyse the root of discrimination and how society at large perceives women’s self-making decisions.
 For this reason, this chapter will explore and examine the literature relating to Bangladeshi women - from the colonial era up to the position for women in Bangladesh today.

 Firstly, I will utilise Kabeer’s (2005) theory of “empowerment”, Luke’s (2005) theory of “three-dimensional view of power”, and Schech et al.’s (2000) theory of culture, to create a conceptualized framework for my analysis.
 I will begin by examining Kabeer’s (1999) three stages of empowerment where the author argued that to be called “empowered”, a person needs to be in a position to take an independent decision, therefore reaching their desired outcome.
 Accordingly, I will also discuss Luke’s (2005) “three-dimensional view of power” and Schech and Haggis’s (2000) framework of culture, both of which are interconnected with “empowerment” theory: as Luke (2005) argues, power arises when an individual is prevented from taking a decision.
-Similarly, Schech et al. (2000) suggest that because of traditional gendered and cultural conservatism, women are not allowed to do certain things, which renders them powerless, whereas men have more freedom, or fewer restrictions imposed upon their lives, and are thus more powerful.
+Similarly, Schech et al. (2000) suggest that because of traditional gendered and cultural conservatism, women are not allowed to do certain things, which render them powerless, whereas men have more freedom, or fewer restrictions imposed upon their lives, and are thus more powerful.
 As a result, men are able to dominate women, women are not able to do anything about it, and this leads to the vicious cycle of a patriarchal society.

 My literature review will briefly discuss the common law established in the colonial period, because this is significantly important in the history of south Asia, common law being established in the Indian subcontinent.
 Drawing on history, the aim is to build an argument that today’s patriarchal structure and male domination in Bangladesh is historically constrained by specific rigid religious-cultural norms, which form a patriarchal mind-set.
 This has had a significant impact on women’s decision-making power, which has led to violence against women (Lal, 2004; Krishna, 1978: 38).
 This “ritualistic gender discrimination” (Zaman, 1999: 40) is still very much prevalent in today’s Bangladeshi society, which renders women subordinate and metaphorically “powerless”.